Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:47:31

 Yeah, that's interesting.
-What do you make of this idea that I think, let's say, that these idea machines might be limited by the fact that if you're going to start some sort of organization in them, you're very much depending on somebody who has made a lot of money independently to fund you and to grant you approval.
-And I just have a hard time seeing somebody who is like a Napoleon-like figure being willing long term to live under that arrangement.
-And that so there'll just be the people who are just have this desire to dominate and be recognized who are probably pretty important to any movement you want to create.
-They'll just want to go off and just like build a company or something that gives them an independent footing first.
+What do you make of this idea that these idea machines might be limited by the fact that if you're going to start some organization in them, you're very much depending on somebody who has made a lot of money independently to fund you and grant you approval.
+I just have a hard time seeing somebody who is a Napoleon-like figure being willing to live long term under that arrangement.
+The people who have this desire to dominate and be recognized, who are probably pretty important to any movement you want to create, will want to go off and just build a company or something that gives them an independent footing first.
 And they just won't fall under any umbrella.
-You know what I mean?

 Nadia Asparouhova 0:48:27